temporalio/documentation/docs-src/typescript/how-to-spawn-a-child-workflow-execution-in-typescript.md

 - `parentClosePolicy`: Explained in the next section.

 If you need to cancel a Child Workflow Execution, use [cancellation scopes](/dev-guide/typescript/foundations#cancellation-scopes).
-A Child Workflow Execution is automatically canceled when its containing scope is cancelled.
+A Child Workflow Execution is automatically cancelled when its containing scope is cancelled.